Azure/azure-powershell/documentation/breaking-changes/upcoming-breaking-changes.md

 - Cmdlet breaking-change will happen to all parameter set
   - The cmdlet 'New-AzVHubRouteTable' is replacing this cmdlet.

+### `Add-AzVirtualNetworkSubnetConfig`

+- Parameter breaking-change will happen to all parameter sets
+  - `-InputObject`
+    - Update Property Name
+  - `-ResourceId`
+    - Update Property Name

 ### `Add-AzVirtualRouterPeer`

 - Cmdlet breaking-change will happen to all parameter set
   - The cmdlet 'Add-AzRouteServerPeer' is replacing this cmdlet.

+### `Get-AzApplicationGatewayAvailableSslOption`

+- Cmdlet breaking-change will happen to all parameter set
+  - Get-AzApplicationGatewayAvailableSslOptions alias will be removed in an upcoming breaking change release

+### `Get-AzApplicationGatewayAvailableWafRuleSet`

+- Cmdlet breaking-change will happen to all parameter set
+  - Get-AzApplicationGatewayAvailableWafRuleSets alias will be removed in an upcoming breaking change release

+### `Get-AzApplicationGatewayBackendHttpSetting`

+- Cmdlet breaking-change will happen to all parameter set
+  - Get-AzApplicationGatewayBackendHttpSettings alias will be removed in an upcoming breaking change release

 ### `Get-AzExpressRouteCircuit`